Hayden Lockhart: Vietnam shoot down

-Prisoner of War in North Vietnam: 3/2/1965 to 2/12/1973
+Prisoner of War in North Vietnam: 1965 to 1973

 Hayden was the third American captured in North Vietnam, and the first Air Force pilot captured in the North during the Vietnam War.

-Lockhart spent his time in captivity at several POW locations: New Guy Village 1965; Heartbreak Hotel 1965; The Briarpatch in August 1965; Zoo 1966; Zoo Annex 1967; Camp Unity at Hỏa Lò Prison also known as the Hanoi Hilton; Dogpatch (9 miles south of the Chinese border) May 1972; and Hỏa Lò prison again in Jan 1973.
+Lockhart spent his time in captivity at several prisoner of war (POW) locations: New Guy Village 1965; Heartbreak Hotel 1965; The Briarpatch in August 1965; Zoo 1966; Zoo Annex 1967; Camp Unity at Hỏa Lò Prison (also known as the Hanoi Hilton); Dogpatch (9 miles south of the Chinese border) May 1972; and Hỏa Lò prison again in January 1973.